Love Machine (The Miracles song): Chart positions

-All-time charts

 "Love Machine", to which Griffin and co-writer Miracle Pete Moore retained publishing rights through their publishing company Grimora Music (instead of Motown's music publishing company, Jobete), is the most-used song in Motown history and has generated more than $15 million in revenues.

 Use in media

 The term "love machine" was popularized in 1969 by Jacqueline Susann's best-selling novel of the same title.

 The Miracles' "Love Machine" has since been used in many different commercials, motion pictures and television shows, including: